carlospsvieira/carlospsvieira/README.md

 Hey!
 My name is Carlos Vieira
 ==============================

-Web Developer | React and React Native
+Web and Mobile Developer | React
 ----------------------------

 * ✉️  You can contact me at [carlepsvieira@gmail.com](mailto:carlepsvieira@gmail.com)